Skip to content

 From Plastic To Live Plants

-Having a thriving freshwater planted aquarium is what many hobbyists thrive to achieve.
+Having a thriving freshwater-planted aquarium is what many hobbyists strive to achieve.
 It is an incredible learning curve from owning a fish tank with fake plants and decor to a lush underwater garden filled with live plants.
 Many different measures must be considered when adding live plants into an aquarium.
 Primarily lighting requirements and a plant’s supplementary needs.
 Before really diving into all the different aquatic plants that are available check out the 3 plants that I believe are excellent for beginner plant growers.
-If you’re a pro at keeping plants and want to really test your skills, check out this list of 4 beautiful expert level plants.
+If you’re a pro at keeping plants and want to test your skills, check out 4 Beautiful Expert-Level Plants.

 1. Anubias